ayushn21/AvatarImageView/README.md

 ## Installation

-SwiftLogger is available through [CocoaPods](http://cocoapods.org).
+AvatarImageView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following lines to your Podfile:

     use_frameworks!